WEHI-ResearchComputing/ToolParametriser/README.md

 # Tool Parametriser
 A tool to make benchmarking and parameterising HPC tools easier and streamlined.

+When running a new tool on a HPC, researchers find it challenging to chose the resources required for the job and also how the resources scale with the size of the input dataset.
+This tool helps researchers answer these kind of questions and also helps Research Computing teams recommed best combination of resources for specific tool.

 ## How it works
 The user have two prepare two files
 * Configuration (Config) File